 We’ve hosted some great authors and and been part of some great events since we opened our doors in 2011— too many to list them all!
-Here’s a sample of what we’ve been up to.
+Here’s a sampling.

 We joined Friends of the Knox County Public Library, the Knox County Public Library’s Teen Central, and the Center for Children’s & Young Adult Literature at the University of Tennessee on September 19 to celebrate the release of Hunting Prince Dracula by YA author Kerri Maniscalco.